techascent/tech.ml.dataset/docs/nippy-serialization-rocks.md

 That is great :-).

-The resulting dataset in memory is somewhat smaller.
-This is because when we parse a dataset we uses fastutil lists and append elements to them, then return a dataset that uses those lists and the storage mechanism.
-Those list append extra capacity than absolutely necessary during the add operation.
+The resulting dataset is somewhat smaller in memory.
+This is because when we parse a dataset we uses fastutil lists and append elements to them and then return a dataset that uses those lists as the column storage mechanism.
+Those lists have a bit more capacity than absolutely necessary.

 When we save the data, we convert the data into base java/clojure datastructures such as primitive arrays.
-This is what makes things smaller, converting from a list with a small bit of extra capacity allocated to an array with no extra capacity.
-This operation is optimized and hits System/arraycopy under the covers (fastutil lists use arrays as the backing store).
+This is what makes things smaller: converting from a list with a bit of extra capacity allocated to an exact sized array.
+This operation is optimized and hits System/arraycopy under the covers as fastutil lists use arrays as the backing store and we make sure of the rest with `tech.datatype`.

 ## Gzipping The Nippy